Listing subcategories

 ## Custom field

-You can find the custom field "Listing subcategories" in the respective category:
+You can find the "Show 'Listing subcategories'" custom field in the respective category:

 ## Options

-Select whether you want to display the "Hero section" in this category.
+Select whether you want to display the "Listing subcategories" in this category.

 * **inherit from theme configuration**